 Plant-based eating isn't necessarily the same as being a vegetarian.
 Most plant-based eaters simply put a greater focus on eating plant foods (they may still eat animal sources of food).

 However, if you want to call yourself a "vegetarian" here's some common sense information for you . . .

 Becoming a vegetarian isn’t only about omitting meat.
 And it’s not simply a matter of replacing meat with bread.
-Plant foods like legumes, nuts and seeds should be considered as protein source alternatives.
+Plant foods like legumes, whole grains, as well as nuts and seeds should be considered as protein source alternatives.

 Vegetarians must choose from as wide a wide variety as possible of fresh fruits and vegetables.
 Limiting their choices to only a few will severely limit the many nutrients needed to sustain life (including the essential amino acids).

 There are many variations of a vegetarian diet: A vegan avoids all animal-derived products including eggs, dairy products, and even honey (bees are considered animals).